|Type of medicine||Vitamin D analogue|

 - Keep all medicines out of the reach and sight of children.

 - Store in a cool, dry place, away from direct heat and light.

 - British National Formulary; 63rd Edition (Mar 2012) British Medical Association and Royal Pharmaceutical Society of Great Britain, London

-- Manufacturer's PIL, Silkis® 3 micrograms per g ointment; Galderma (U.K) Ltd, The electronic Medicines Compendium.
-Dated November 2009.
+- Manufacturer's PIL, Dovonex® ointment; Leo Laboratories Limited, The electronic Medicines Compendium.
+Dated August 2011.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.